 In addition, the proliferation of IoT devices provides endless opportunities for real-time data-based insights that enable businesses to predict when consumer devices will fail and to provide proactive remote customer assistance.

-Many innovative field service organizations are shifting to an operating model that focuses on performance-based SLAs, where the priority is keeping customer equipment running at all costs.
+Many innovative field service organizations are shifting to an operating model that focuses on outcome-based contracts, where the priority is keeping customer equipment running at all costs.
 According to a Gartner survey in May 2019, 19% of service companies already offer these contracts and another 26% expect to do so within 12 months.
 This often requires a greater reliance on automated remote monitoring tools and remote assistance tools, which ultimately translates into a hands-off approach that is so critical during today’s safety-conscious world.
 Aside from reducing the volume of customer issues, this model also simplifies contractual obligations for customers.
 Instead of worrying about the details of service plans, the field service provider takes whatever steps necessary to avoid issues or resolve them as soon as possible.

 Cost optimization is essential in field service organizations, where high operational costs are the norm.
 In particular, technician dispatches are a huge drain on operating expenses when considering labor costs, vehicle expenses, and the opportunity-cost of having technicians unavailable for revenue-producing activities.